mgaudin/Hy2roresO/docs/dev-docs/approach_strategy.rst

 The objects instantiated are stored in two lists that are passed as arguments to all the other methods.

-Correct streams direction
+Correct stream direction
 ~~~~~~~~~~~~

-Methods were implemented to check and correct the streams direction.
+Methods were implemented to check and correct the stream direction.
 If the option in the launcher interface is checked, directions are tested.

 The checking method is called if the checkbox in the plugin, that asks the user if he wants to be proposed some streams to reverse, is checked.